Brickton Community Hall, 12062 Hwy # 1 Brickton

 Stephanie Schaffner

 Stephanie is passionate about helping others in their practice, with a special interest in woman and girls within the Martial Arts and committed to children's Karate and its potential to positively direct the development of children and youth.
-She has been assisting in the Karate and Tai Chi programs for 4 years and is now an official and full time teacher and partner.

 stephanie@massconservatory.ca